zrepl/zrepl/docs/configuration/filter_syntax.rst

 The **subtree wildcard** ``<`` means "the dataset left of ``<`` and all its children".

 ..
 TIP::
-  You can try out patterns for a configured job using the ``zrepl test`` subcommand.
+  You can try out patterns for a configured job using the ``zrepl test filesystems`` subcommand for push and source jobs.

 Examples
 --------